 For the next three days, I repeated this process every day.
 Ointment on during the day while he played and open to air at night while he slept.

-The burn was pretty nasty looking at first, but the ointment was definitely helping it to repair itself and discourage infection.
+The second-degree burn was pretty nasty looking at first, but the ointment was definitely helping it to repair itself and discourage infection.

 Day 6 – Day 9

 Since the burn was definitely healing, and I didn’t want to keep bandaging it every day, I decided to alternate days of ointment and days of air.
 That means that on day six it was open to the air, day seven it was bandaged with ointment, so on and so forth.
 At this point, I was mainly using the ointment and lavender essential oil to assist with minimizing scarring.

 Day 10 – Day 14

-During this period the burn was entirely healed.
+During this period, the second-degree burn was entirely healed.
 New skin had filled it in, but it was still red in that area, so during this time I only used the lavender essential oil diluted in the sweet almond oil.
 I rubbed this on it every morning when he woke up and every evening when he went to bed.

 And that was it.
-The burn was healed, there were no signs of scarring, and my little man was happy and healthy — and staying a good distance from our stove.
+The second-degree burn was healed, there were no signs of scarring, and my little man was happy and healthy — and staying a good distance from our stove.

 I’m sharing this so that if you ever experience a small second-degree burn, you’ll have an idea of how to approach it in a natural way.
 But, here’s the thing.
 You need to be prepared.
 If I hadn’t already made and had my burn cream on hand, I honestly don’t think this would have turned out as it did.
 I needed the benefits from the herbs in the cream, so I’m glad I was prepared and had that in our natural medicine cabinet.